 Maintenance

-Policy

 Before the purchase of an orthosis or prosthesis, the VR counselor discusses with the customer his or her responsibility to maintain, repair, and/or replace the orthosis or prosthesis.
 The VR counselor must discuss with the customer issues pertaining to specific maintenance costs of advanced technological components, such as the microprocessor knee unit.

 Repair

-Policy

 The VR counselor authorizes repair of the current orthosis or prosthesis unless the repair cost is more than 60 percent of the replacement cost.
 A prosthetist must submit the manufacturer's written repair estimate for advanced technological components, such as a microprocessor knee unit.

 Labor charges are calculated at prevailing hourly rates for individual providers and must not exceed $50 per hour.